 Most of the time, the most accessible spot is the groin.
-Facing your attacker, use your dominant leg behind you, kick it forward and upwards close enough to make impact.
-Aim to make contact with your shin, not foot; the larger surface area it provides gives higher chance of impact.
+Facing your attacker, use your dominant leg behind you, and kick it forward and upwards close enough to make an impact.
+Aim to make contact with your shin, not your foot; the larger surface area it provides gives a higher chance of impact.

 Defend - Outside Strike

 Often, an attacker will approach you from the front.

 When this happens, it is far better to be ready with a defense position.
 Getting hit in the arm is often far better in the long run for movement than getting hit in the face, so aim to protect your face and eyes.
 Deflect the attacker's incoming arm with your forearm and elbow to hinder their access to your upper body.
 Simultaneously, pack a punch into their throat or jaw to destabilize them.

 If your attacker approaches you from behind, their intention is most likely to stop your mouth from screaming and locking your arms by squeezing your torso tight.

 Your best move to escape this hold is to quickly duck and squat while the attacker is not expecting it.
 This changes the balance of the attacker and you, making it near impossible for their plan to go accordingly.
 Pack a punch into the groin or eyes, throw an elbow into the jaw or stomach, and run.

 Any situation in which your oxygen might be cut off is one in which you must think and act fast.

 If you find yourself in a choke hold, quickly raise your arms and bring your biceps to your ears.
 Turn your body swiftly by pivoting on one foot aggressively and put as much body weight as possible onto the attacker’s wrists by leaning your upper body lower.
 Once out of the choke hold, attack the vulnerable spots available and move away from the location of the assault.